marley195/marley195-intern-repo/OHS-Laptop-Ergonomics.md

 Notes of improvements from a ful day of using posture/movement reminders.

 document of one or more workspace or habit adjustments made.

+- Using an ergonomic chair to give myself better posture when working form my laptop.